expresspigeon/blog/src/content/kb/flows/flows.md

 This action will send a transactional message to your customer.
 You can design your transactional message using the ExpressPigeon editor, or code your own.
-For more information on the Email Editor, please refer to: https://expresspigeon.com/kb/editor-layout
+For more information, see the [Email editor](/kb#email-editor) section.

 ### Raise a “Zap Trigger Action”

 This will initiate a trigger within Zapier.
-Zapier triggers, or “Zaps”, allow you to connect to over 700 apps for easy integration with ExpressPigeon.
+Zapier triggers, or “Zaps”, allow you to connect to over 1000 apps for easy integration with ExpressPigeon.
 The “Zap Trigger Action” will send information on this specific contact to Zapier.
 If you have a Zapier account, you can connect this action to an external system, such as SalesForce, SurveyMonkey and others, making an Internet  ecosystem for your business.
 For more information, please refer to [Integrations](/integrations) page for more information.